Deadlock-too/anotherpasswordmanager-desktop/ROADMAP.md

   - [ ] Add shortcuts for common actions
   - [ ] Add shortcuts for custom actions
 - [ ] Customizable dashboard with widgets
 - [ ] Add setting to delete file after a number of failed attempts trying to unlock the file or opening it.
 Include a warning about the possible loss of data and make it overridable per single file.
 Save hashes of the files that don't want to be deleted to prevent accidental deletion and prevent brute force attacks by simply removing from the hash list.
-Think about how to make unmodifiable counter of failed attempts.
+Think about how to make unmodifiable counter of failed attempts (Maybe try to use electron safe-storage API).
+- [ ] Think about more utility settings to add
 - [ ] Auto-update
+- [ ] Crash reporting
 - [ ] Browser extensions
   - [ ] Chrome
   - [ ] Firefox